1394 PATENT PORTFOLIO LICENSE SUMMARY

 Under the 1394 Patent Portfolio License, royalties are payable for products manufactured or sold in countries with an active 1394 Patent Portfolio Patent at the time of manufacture or sale.
 Please note that US and Malaysia patents remain.
 The last US patent expires 22 August 2020, and the last Malaysia patent expires 30 November 2020.

-The current term of the License is through December 31, 2019 and renewable for additional five year periods for the life of any Portfolio patent subject to reasonable amendment of terms and conditions.
+The current term of the License is through the life of the last Portfolio patent.

 Other important provisions